 - The Reveal:

-- Amethyst was made 6000 years ago before the Kindergarten (which would have caused an Apocalypse How) was shut down.
+- Amethyst was made 6000 years ago before the Kindergarten (which would have killed all native Earthly life) was shut down.

 - Peridot was the one who sent the Red Eye to Earth.

 - Rule of Cool: Steven chose the order of the books based on how cool their covers were.

 - Steven's third time asking what the robonoids are here for is also the time he decides they should find out.
 Though the Robonoids have apparently shown up a lot more than three times.

 - Steven's attempt to enjoy and discuss the books with Connie is interrupted three times.

 - The trope is subverted when Garnet uses her future vision to see how following Steven will turn out.
 The first two times she pauses before saying they'll do it his way.
 The third time, she's panicked about Peridot, and Steven doesn't bother waiting around for her to decide what his way will result in.

 - Screens Are Cameras: Peridot and the Gems look at each other as if the screen in the kindergarten was a window.